Schechter Spark

 2023 Honorees

-Gordon and Saskia Schaeffer
+Saskia & Gordon Schaeffer

 Gordon and Saskia Schaeffer have been devoted members of the Camp Solomon Schechter community for many years.
 Gordon’s lifelong connection to camp spans his time as a camper, board member, and president, as well as his ongoing hands-on volunteerism, including helping build the Schaeffer Teva Trail.
 Saskia’s involvement began as camp nurse and has continued through dedicated service on the Health and Safety and Fundraising committees.
 Together, their love of camp has shaped their family’s life and enriched the Schechter community in lasting ways.